Spain Announces Final Golden Visa Deadline After the Official Closure

 2) Physical Residency Requirements

-To maintain your Spanish Digital Nomad Visa status and be on track for future renewals or residency upgrades: Stay in Spain for at least 6 months per year (183 days) if you aim to establish tax residency.
-Shorter stays may be permissible if you do not wish to become a tax resident, but continuous or frequent absences could affect your visa renewal eligibility.
+To maintain your Spanish Digital Nomad Visa status and be on track for permanent residency and citizenship, stay in Spain for at least 6 months (183 days) if you aim to establish tax residency.
+Shorter stays may be permissible if you do not wish to become a tax resident, but continuous or frequent absences could affect your permanent residency and citizenship eligibility.

 Residency requirements